PDeveloper/eskimo/README.md

 	}
 }
 ```

-##### Multi-Threading
-While Eskimo's core is focused on being single-threaded, using the ThreadContext creates a threadsafe barrier, as long as 1 golden rule is followed:

-**Components are immutable.**

-You cannot modify a component directly, instead, create a new one, assign the new values to it, and set it to the `Entity`.
-This ensures component consistency across threads.

-For a basic example of threading using Eskimo, see thread-sample in the samples folder.

 ##### Overview
 Eskimo is currently focused on single-threaded execution. hxE2 attempted to address this, but with overkill; every single View would be threadsafe, which is unnecessary (multiple systems running on 1 thread, multiple views in a single system, etc.)